On this page, you will find important information regarding my following policies:

 all losses associated with the damaged instrument in question.
 In other words, We'll be there for you and will make sure you are compensated.

-My Guitar Condition Grading System...
+Our Guitar Condition Grading System...

 Please read the description of each guitar carefully and the guitar grading system (below) for further explanation of how I rate the condition of my